sail741/conf_maker_ready/README.md

 ## Adding more models
 To add more models in the application you need to :
 1. Duplicate the models/template.py file and name it as you want
-2. Fill all the "# FILL HERE" parts in your file
+2. Fill all the 4 "# FILL HERE" parts in your model file
 3. Import the model in the conf_maker.py file
 4. Append the model information to "array_model" in conf_maker.py